arangodb/docs-hugo/site/content/3.13/release-notes/version-3.12/incompatible-changes-in-3-12.md

 You can use [Stream Transactions](../../develop/transactions/stream-transactions.md) instead in most cases, and in some cases AQL can be sufficient.

+## Incompatibilities with Unicode text between core and JavaScript

+ArangoDB 3.12 uses the ICU library for Unicode handling in version 64 for its core (ArangoSearch, AQL, RocksDB) but version 73 in [JavaScript contexts](../../develop/javascript-api/_index.md).
+If you compare or sort string values with JavaScript and with the core, the values may not match between the two or have a different order.
+This is due to changes in the Unicode standard and the binary representation of strings for comparisons.

+You can be affected if you use JavaScript-based features like Foxx microservices or user-defined AQL functions (UDFs), compare or sort strings in them, and Unicode characters for which the standard has changed between the two ICU versions are involved.

+{{< comment >}}
+TODO: May become relevant later should we upgrade the core ICU.
+If not, we still might want to incorporate some of this into the reference docs.

 ## Breaking changes to the `collation` Analyzer

 The [`collation` Analyzer](../../index-and-search/analyzers.md#collation) lets